Continually Updated Clinical Reference

 The CSF usually reveals elevated protein levels, lymphocytic pleocytosis, and a glucose level within the reference range; 30% of patients with secondary syphilis have abnormal CSF findings.
 Of patients with neurosyphilis, 10% have CSF protein values of less than 46 mg/dL, 70% have CSF protein values of 46-100 mg/dL, and 10% have CSF protein values greater than 100 mg/dL.
 The CSF WBC count is normal in 70% of patients, whereas it is 5-10/µL in 20% of patients and greater than 10µL in 10%; it is 4 times more likely to be lymphocytic rather than characterized by polymorphonuclear neutrophils.

-Patients have signs of meningeal irritation, with a stiff neck, headache, nausea, and vomiting.
+Patients with acute syphilitic meningitis have signs of meningeal irritation, with a stiff neck, headache, nausea, and vomiting.
 Fever is unusual.
 Cranial neuropathies are common.
 The cranial nerves affected are, in descending order of frequency, cranial nerves VII, VIII, VI, and II.
 The meningitis may be self-limiting, but untreated active infection can continue and be re-expressed later as a more severe form of neurosyphilis.
 Acute syphilitic transverse myelitis has also been reported.

-Meningovascular syphilis
+Meningovascular Syphilis

-The pathology is endarteritis with perivascular inflammation (ie, Heubner arteritis in medium-sized vessels and Nissl-Alzheimer arteritis in small intracranial vessels).
+The pathology of meningovascular syphilis is endarteritis with perivascular inflammation (ie, Heubner arteritis in medium-sized vessels and Nissl-Alzheimer arteritis in small intracranial vessels).
 This causes fibroblastic proliferation of the intima, thinning of the media, and fibrous and inflammatory changes in the adventitia, with lymphocytic and plasma cell infiltration.
 Rarely, aneurysmal dilation results.
 Luminal narrowing predisposes to cerebrovascular thrombosis, ischemia, vessel occlusion, and infarction.
 Onset of the meningovascular stage occurs, on average, 7 years after the initial infection.
+[25]

 Again, symptomatic neurosyphilis frequently involves the base of the brain and therefore may result in cranial nerve palsies.

 Meningeal neurosyphilis usually manifests with the clinical features of acute meningitis, including hydrocephalus, cranial neuropathies, and the formation of leptomeningeal granulomas, called gummas.
 A gumma is a well-circumscribed mass of granulation tissue (avascular).
 It results from a cell-mediated immune response to T pallidum.
 Gummas usually are extra-axial lesions and dura based.
 The cortex is often involved secondary to invasion and direct extension.
 Seizures, due to the irritative focus, may develop.
+Early parenchymatous involvement is also reported.
+The presentation of mesial temporal encephalitis (limbic encephalitis) with status epilepticus and memory impairment is reported.
+The manifestations can be altered in the clinical setting of either concomitant HIV infection and/or previously partially treated syphilis.
+[26]

-Tabes dorsalis
+Tabes Dorsalis

-Tabes dorsalis is a slowly progressive degenerative disease involving the posterior columns (ie, demyelination) and posterior roots (ie, inflammatory change with fibrosis) of the spinal cord.
-Thus, the neurologic presentation is one of ongoing loss of pain sensation, loss of peripheral reflexes, impairment of vibration and position senses, and progressive ataxia.
 Bladder incontinence and loss of sexual function are common.
-Lancinating pain (ie, lightninglike, appearing suddenly, spreading rapidly, and disappearing) often is an early symptom and requires treatment.
+Lancinating pain (ie, lightning-like, appearing suddenly, spreading rapidly, and disappearing) often is an early symptom and requires treatment.
 The severe painful crisis develops after stress or exposure or without apparent precipitant in approximately 90% of patients.
 Visceral crises occur in approximately 15% of patients.
 These include episodes of excruciating epigastric pain with associated nausea and vomiting.

 The 3 stages of tabes dorsalis are preataxia, ataxia, and paralysis.
 The characteristic gait is wide-based and slapping.
 Charcot joints and trophic ulcers (mal perforans) often develop.